Kavisha4/GitAutomationUsingGo/README.md

 - Reduces manual intervention and minimizes errors
 - Improves developer productivity by streamlining Git workflows
 - Can be extended to support additional Git operations
+- Uses Cobra for a structured CLI experience
+- Supports Git features like stash, checkout, and rebase
+- Includes GitHub Actions workflows for CI/CD automation

 ## Installation